andrehora/gitevo/README.md

 ## Defining Custom Metrics

-GitEvo can be used to define custom code evolution metrics at the level of the concrete syntax tree (CST).
+GitEvo can be used to define custom code evolution metrics at the level of the concrete syntax tree (CST), thanks to [Tree-sitter](https://tree-sitter.github.io/tree-sitter).
 GitEvo provides three key classes that can be used in the scripts: `GitEvo`, `ParsedCommit`, and `ParsedFile`.

 - `GitEvo` is the main class, the entry point to use the tool.